Time Investment

 This is what no tutorial shows: entry is cheap and fast.
 Once you connect three systems, you need someone who understands data architecture.

+Where these investments actually pay back is laid out in the AI ROI Map for the mid-market.
 Three articles per month from a freelance writer: €1,500 to €3,000 (estimate).
 A part-time research assistant for reports: €600 monthly (estimate).
 An external competitor analysis: €5,000 or more per engagement (estimate).
 An AI operating system on the Pro plan: €20 per month plus your time.

 For a five-person team, monthly costs range from €125 to €750 depending on the mix of standard and premium seats3.
 Germany's KfW offers the ERP-Förderkredit Digitalisierung for exactly these projects, with the HighEnd tier granting 5% of the loan amount for AI initiatives, up to €200,0006.